Christopher Chandler (businessman): Legatum

+Connected to his role as the Chairman of Legatum, Chandler is closely associated with the formation of the international conservative grouping, the Alliance for Responsible Citizenship, and the Prosperity Institute (formerly known as the Legatum Institute).

 Libel lawsuits

 In 2018, British MPs, including Bob Seely, accused Chandler of links to Russian intelligence.
 Chandler has consistently rejected these claims and the accusations have since been proven false.
-Following these accusations, Chandler sued Donald Berlin, the original source of the allegations, for US$15 million in a libel suit.
-The case was initially dismissed on administrative grounds due to the statute of limitations, but in 2021, Chandler successfully revived the libel suit against Berlin in appeals court, enabling Chandler to receive partial compensation and a retraction of the statements by Berlin.
+Following these accusations, Chandler sued Donald Berlin and his company Investigative Consultants, Inc., the original source of the allegations, for US$15 million in a libel suit.
+The case was initially dismissed on administrative grounds due to the statute of limitations, but in 2021, Chandler successfully revived the libel suit against Berlin in appeals court.
+Chandler was awarded $8 million in damages by the court after the jury found in his favour in 2024.

 In July 2020, another MP, Steve Baker, defended Chandler in Parliament by noting that he had invested heavily in “fighting the effects of Russian wrongdoing.”
 Baker also noted that an independent investigation found that the allegations against Chandler and Legatum were totally false and that Legatum had since won many corrections, retractions and apologies from news outlets covering the allegations.
 Baker therefore proposed that a right to reply be instituted for those accused in Parliament of wrongdoing.
 Seely replied that Baker had made “a really important point” and noted his support for a right to reply.